1964 Textile 250: Race report

 After 2 hours, 11 minutes, and 49 seconds of intense racing action, a winner was decided.
-Ned Jarrett (Dale Jarrett's father) defeated his opponent Joe Weatherly in twelve seconds.
+Ned Jarrett (Dale Jarrett's father) defeated his opponent Joe Weatherly by twelve seconds.
 Speeds were relatively slow by today's standards; the average speed was 56.897 mi per hour while the pole position speed was 69.257 mi per hour.
 Petty Enterprises was called "Petty Engineering Co." during the early-1960s and the car owner for the No. 41, 42, and 43 cars during the 1964 season was Lee Petty.
 A balanced combination of corporate multi-car teams and individual owners were recorded on the race log for this event.
 Despite the word International being added to the race track; there were no foreign competitors to this race.

 The typical American passenger vehicle of the 21st century can legally drive up to 90 mi on some rural roads.
 This would make today's passenger vehicles faster than the stock cars of this era (which were supposed to represent advancements in automobile technology).
 However, many safety features adopted in these early stock cars would be used in passenger vehicles that were made years and even decades later.
 The transition to purpose-built racecars began in the early 1960s and occurred gradually over that decade.
 Changes made to the sport by the late 1960s brought an end to the "strictly stock" vehicles of the 1950s.